mbercx/python-copier/docs/design.md

         We haven't needed to use much tooling so far, and built our own for e.g. the changelog.

-        > Search/grep is harder.
+        > Search/`grep` is harder.

-        You can grep for emojis too!
+        You can `grep` for emojis too!
-        Moreover, the body of the commit should not contain any emojis, so it's quite easy to look for commit types:
+        In fact, it's _easier_ to exclusively find the commits you are looking for:

-            git log | grep '[💥✨👌🐛❌📦]'
+            git log --oneline | grep '[💥✨👌🐛❌📦]'

+        Using e.g. `test` to `grep` for the type will likely also find commits of other types.

         > Accessibility / screen readers read ‘sparkles’